bschmalbach/backtest_weightedstocks/README.md

 Input variables are:

-`data` - Historical data for NASDAQ100 and S&P500 are included but any reasonably large data set of daily performance can be used. start - Start of overall time interval to consider in analysis end - End of overall time interval to consider in analysis length - Length of the subsamples (time of investment)
+`data` - Historical data for NASDAQ100 and S&P500 are included but any reasonably large data set of daily performance can be used.<br>
+start - Start of overall time interval to consider in analysis end - End of overall time interval to consider in analysis length - Length of the subsamples (time of investment)